oculusdei-app/v.1/README.md

 ```

 The app will be available at `http://localhost:5173` and assumes the backend memory API is running on `http://localhost:8001`.
+Requests to `/proxy/ai` are automatically forwarded to `http://localhost:8003` via Vite's proxy configuration.

 ## Combined Local Development